 "Stalin is too rude and this defect, although quite tolerable in our midst and in dealing among us Communists, becomes intolerable in a Secretary-General.
 That is why I suggest that the comrades think about a way of removing Stalin from that post and appointing another man in his stead who in all other respects differs from Comrade Stalin in having only one advantage, namely, that of being more tolerant, more loyal, more polite and more considerate to the comrades, less capricious, etc. This circumstance may appear to be a negligible detail.
-But I think that from the standpoint of safeguards against a split and from the standpoint of what I wrote above about the relationship between Stalin and Trotsky it is not a [minor] detail, but it is a detail which can assume decisive importance." (see the Internet).
+But I think that from the standpoint of safeguards against a split and from the standpoint of what I wrote above about the relationship between Stalin and Trotsky it is not a [minor] detail, but it is a detail which can assume decisive importance. (see the Internet).

-After Lenin's death the leaders of his Party read this note and voted on Lenin's proposal to remove Stalin from the post of "General Secretary".
+After Lenin's death the members of the leadership of his Party read this note and voted on Lenin's proposal to remove Stalin from the post of "General Secretary".
 But the outcome of the vote - contrary to Lenin's advice - left Stalin in his post.
 Why did members of the leadership ignore Lenin's advice (a mistake for which they paid with their lives)?
-They were divided on the "New Economic Policy".
+They were divided on the issue of the "New Economic Policy".
 Bukharin wanted to continue it, Trotsky opposed this.
 Both were creative thinkers inventing new ideas.
 Stalin was a traditional thinker who used other people's ideas.
-Bukharin feared Trotsky's brilliance would win a majority for his policy, so he preferred Stalin.
-Trotsky preferred Stalin to Bukharin so he did not vote against him.
-Zinoviev, Kamenev and Rykov feared Trotsky.
-They valued Stalin's intellectual inferiority more than his rudeness.
+Bukharin feared Trotsky's brilliance would win a majority for his policy, so he preferred Stalin to Trotsky.
+Trotsky preferred Stalin to Bukharin who had a clear policy.
+Zinoviev, Kaminiev and Rykov feared Trotsky.
+Stalin's mediocrity as a thinker meant more to them than his rudeness Lenin warned against.
 This cost them their lives.
-Stalin was a plotter, not a theorist.
-In inner-party struggles the best plotter - not the best political thinker - wins.
-In every political Party the best plotter outplots rivals to win the leadership.
-Mutual mistrust among the leaders made Stalin Head of the CP - and of the world Communist movement.
-Zinoviev and Kamenev supported him against Trotsky.
-A few years later he executed them, and assassinated Trotsky.
-In 1937 C.L.R James wrote: "What Zinoviev and Kamenev did not see [in 1924 A.O.] was that behind them in this quarrel the party bureaucracy would inevitable range itself; behind the Party bureaucracy was the State bureaucracy, and behind these were the Capitalist elements in the Soviet Union"
+Stalin was a mediocre political thinker but a great plotter.
+In inner-party struggles for leadership the best plotter - not the best political thinker - wins.
+The best plotter in the Party becomes the leader of the Party.
+Stalin became leader of the CP - and of the world Communist movement.
+A few years later he executed Bukharin, Kaminiev, Zinoviev, and their allies, and assassinated Trotsky.